sciolyatuva/sciolyatuva/content/about.md

 {{< make-div "profiles" >}}

-{{< profile "Eunu Lim" "Earth and Space Science Event Coordinator" "2025" "placeholder.png" >}}
+{{< profile "Eunu Lim" "Earth and Space Science Event Coordinator" "2023" "placeholder.png" >}}
-Bio coming soon!
+Eunu is a third-year from Fairfax, VA, majoring in Neuroscience.
+His favorite SciOly events are Remote Sensing and Geologic Mapping.
+His favorite SciOly memory is when he participated in a group prayer to the roasted chicken in the hotel freezer with his teammates the day before 2019 States.
 {{< /profile >}}

 {{< profile "Ryan Murray" "Inquiry and Nature of Science Event Coordinator" "2026" "ryan-murray.jpg" >}}